-So, I am not going to arrange this post as a list but will try and weave it logically so that it makes sensible sense and adds value to my fellow marketers.
+So, I am not going to arrange this post as a list but will try and weave it logically so that it makes sensible sense and adds value to my fellow marketers and readers.

 Sadly, most marketers have the same blueprint of digital marketing strategy for all businesses across domains.
-Create content, distribute, create more links, create limited AdWords campaigns and do scheduled social media posts, all with good intentions and with hardly any result to show.
-Businesses, today have become wary of outsourcing their marketing needs for the very same reason.
+Create content, distribute, create more links, create AdWords campaigns and do scheduled social media posts, all with good intention, and with hardly any results to show.
+Businesses, today have become wary of outsourcing their digital marketing needs for the very same reason.

-As a marketer, I will first try and understand the client’s business, the vision, mission, and short and long term objectives before even thinking of marketing it.
-I would like to understand more about their products and services and how they differ from their competitors and what their USPs are.
-Only then, yes only then I will analyze the competition and then get into the history of what has been done and achieved in terms of marketing until now, either by their own team or through external agencies.
+As a marketer, I will first try and understand the client’s business, the vision, mission, and short and long term objectives before thinking of marketing it.
+I would like to understand their mission and vision, more about their products and services and how they differ from their competitors and what their USPs are.
+Only then, yes only then will I analyse the competition and then get into the history of what has been done and achieved in the past in the name of marketing until now, either by their own team or through external agencies.